New Mexico ABC Division: Your Guide to Liquor Licensing and Compliance

 Understanding Dram Shop Liability

-New Mexico's dram shop liability law, codified in §41-11-1, holds alcohol sellers and servers liable for damages caused by intoxicated individuals.
-Under this law, if your business sells alcohol to an intoxicated individual who subsequently causes harm to someone else, the injured party can sue your business for damages.
+Under New Mexico's dram shop law, if your business sells alcohol to an intoxicated individual who subsequently causes harm to someone else, the injured party can sue your business for damages.
+The law doesn't require that your business was negligent in an obvious way â simply serving alcohol to someone who is noticeably intoxicated can trigger liability.

-The law caps liability at $50,000 per person and $100,000 per accident.
 To manage dram shop risk, all staff must receive training in recognizing intoxication signs and understand when to refuse service.
 The Way To Serve® course covers these skills extensively.
+Additionally, maintaining liability insurance is a prudent business practice that provides essential protection against dram shop and other alcohol-related claims.

 Renewal and Ongoing Operations

-Your alcohol business must maintain compliance on an ongoing basis.
-Licenses require periodic renewal and payment of renewal fees.
 The ABC Division sends renewal notices in advance of expiration dates, but staying organized about your renewal obligations is your responsibility.
+Missing a renewal deadline can result in your license lapsing, which creates operational problems and potential penalties for operating without a current license.

 Enforcement and Violations

-Minor violations might result in a warning.
-More serious violations — such as serving obviously intoxicated customers, allowing underage service, or repeatedly violating happy hour regulations — can result in substantial fines.
-The most serious consequence is license suspension or revocation.
+Minor violations might result in a warning and an expectation that the business immediately correct the problem.
+More serious violations â such as serving obviously intoxicated customers, allowing underage service, or repeatedly violating happy hour regulations â can result in substantial fines ranging from hundreds to thousands of dollars.

 Building a Compliant Alcohol Business in New Mexico